 The Patham Priya Koil is situated in Thiruvetriyur in R.S.
-Mangalam block of the district.
-The temple spreads over a vast area and has a large tank and pilgrims flock here in hundreds every day for getting the blessings and to pay obeisance.
+Mangalam Block of the district.
+The temple is spread over a vast area and has a large Tank and pilgrims flock here in hundreds every day for blessings and to pay obeisance.